What are business grants for women?

 Here are some helpful places to start your search if you’re looking for the best business and small business grants for women.

 These are business grants for women that are funded by private companies or organizations.
 Some of the best private grants for women starting a business are:

 - Eileen Fisher grants are eligible for women-owned businesses that have a positive social and environmental impact.
 The program awards 10 businesses each year get up to $10,000.
 You need to be in business for at least three years to apply.

 - Cartier Women’s Initiative offers a fellowship program with grants of $100,000 or $30,000 to 21 regional laureates and finalists each year.
 It also provides peer-learning sessions and other educational resources.

 - The Halstead Grant for women-owned businesses is only for those in the jewelry industry.
 The winner gets $7,500 in grant money, plus $1,000 for Halstead jewelry supplies.
-It’s only for businesses that are less than three years old.
+It’s available for businesses that have been open for three to five years.

 - Women Founders Network (WFN) Fast Pitch provides $2,500, $5,000 or $7,500 in grant money and educational opportunities.
 It’s only for businesses that are up and running already and are owned and led by women.